-UOB has established a risk appetite framework to define the amount of risk we are able and willing to take in pursuit of its business objectives.
+UOB has established a risk appetite framework to define the amount of risk we are able and willing to take in pursuit of our business objectives.
 The objective of establishing a risk appetite framework is not to limit risk-taking but to ensure that the Group's risk profile remains within well-defined and tolerable boundaries.
 The framework was formulated based on the following key criteria:

-- relevance to respective stakeholders, with appropriate levels of granularity; - practical, consistent and easy to understand metrics for communication and implementation; - alignment to key elements of the Group's business strategy; and - analytically substantiated and measurable metrics.
+- Relevance to respective stakeholders, with appropriate levels of granularity; - Practical, consistent and easy to understand metrics for communication and implementation; - Alignment to key elements of the Group's business strategy; and - Analytically substantiated and measureable metrics.

 The risk appetite defines suitable thresholds and limits across key areas including but not limited to credit risk, country risk, market risk, liquidity risk, operational risk and reputation risk.
-Our risk-taking approach is focused on businesses which we understand and are well-equipped to manage the risk involved.
-Through this approach, we aim to minimise earnings volatility and concentration risk and ensure that our high credit rating, strong capital and funding base remain intact.
-This allows us to be a stable partner of our customers through changing economic conditions and cycles.
+Our risk-taking approach is focused on businesses which we understand and where we are well-equipped to manage the risk involved.
+Through this approach, we aim to minimise earnings volatility and concentration risk and ensure that our high credit ratings, strong capital and funding base remain intact.
+This allows us to be a steadfast partner of our customers through changing economic conditions and cycles.

 UOB's risk appetite framework is updated and approved annually by the Board.
-Management monitors and reports the risk limits to the Board.
+Management monitors and reports the risk profiles to the Board.